ufyTeX/ufy/README.md

 _ufy_ is an API and program to typeset PDF documents using Lua code and the [LuaTeX](http://www.luatex.org/) typesetting engine.

 The _ufy_ API is built on top of the API that LuaTeX exposes (refer to the [LuaTeX user manual][manual]).
-The _ufy_ program uses the Lua interpreter embedded in LuaTeX to execute Lua code, but at the same time allows you to use any Lua modules on your system.
-You can use LuaRocks modules or other Lua modules you choose to expose using LUA_PATH.
+The _ufy_ program uses the Lua interpreter embedded in LuaTeX to execute Lua code, but at the same time allows use of any Lua modules on the system – LuaRocks modules or other Lua modules exposed using LUA_PATH ca.

 [manual]:http://www.luatex.org/svn/trunk/manual/luatex.pdf

 ## Running

 These are instructions to fetch and run ufy, while it is still under heavy development.
 Things will be automated and cleaned up closer to release.
+See https://github.com/deepakjois/ufy/issues/1

 Install [luatexminimal], which is a minimal environment to run LuaTeX.